JamieS56/Milestone-Project-1/README.md

 1. Nav bar:

     i.
 Clicking the button on the dropdown menu doesn't open the dropdown.
-As this is only a feature on destop size and is a non-crucial element of the page i am going to change it to the same menu as the mobile and tablet.
+As this is only a feature on destop size and is a non-crucial element of the page I am going to change it to the same menu as the mobile and tablet.

     ii.
 Nav bar is now just a clickable link menu. you can go to each page via any of the pages by using the nav bar.